utopia-rise/godot-2.5D-isometric-map-editor/.README/USER_GUIDE.md

 # User Guide

-Welcome to the Godot 2.5D user guide.
+Welcome to the Godot 2.5D isometric map editor user guide.
 This is designed to describe how to use 2.5D Isometric Map editor.

 # Editor commands